zahiruliman/llm-prompt-training/training-materials/05_technique_iterative.md

 You are a Senior Business Analyst with extensive experience in Malaysian education sector digital transformation projects.

-Generate initial draft SKB for Ministry of Education's new digital learning platform that will connect all public schools nationwide.
+Generate initial draft BRS for Ministry of Education's new digital learning platform that will connect all public schools nationwide.

 PROJECT CONTEXT: [Comprehensive context provided]